-Undocumented Students and Financial Aid
+Undocumented Students

-Can undocumented students receive Financial Aid?
+Can Undocumented Students Receive Financial Aid?

 What is Senate Bill 582?